Deso-PK/make-trust-irrelevant/README.md

 > **Whatever the software thinks, wants, predicts, or intends should not automatically determine what authority it possesses.**

-This matters because behavioral safety and authority safety are not the same thing.
+Behavioral safety and authority safety are not the same thing.

 A perfectly behaved AI does not require unlimited ambient authority to prove that it is safe.

-And an imperfectly behaved AI should not automatically gain unlimited consequences merely because something above the kernel trusted it.
+An imperfectly behaved AI should not automatically gain unlimited consequences merely because something above the kernel trusted it.

 ---